Thinking about your next thru hike? Plan and execute the hike of your dreams with Backpacker's Thru Hiking 101 online course today!

 Disposable bottles weigh 1/4 as much as Nalgenes, cost about 1/18th as much, and come with a free drink.
 A lot of hikers also prefer SmartWater bottles because they fit on a Sawyer filter (arguably the most popular water filter), and because their tall, skinny design makes them more packable.
 But they aren’t as durable as Nalgenes and you can’t do the old ‘boiling water in a bottle’ trick to heat up your sleeping bag on a chilly night—unless you want melted plastic and water in your bag.

 2. A Homemade alcohol stove (instead of a canister stove)

 A true thru-hiker uses every part of the PBR can.
 Many thru-hikers can be seen pulling out an old can of cat food and a bottle of Heet at dinnertime.
-In fact, these homemade alcohol stoves are pretty efficient, work with any kind of white gas, and often weigh less than an ounce.
+In fact, these homemade alcohol stoves are pretty efficient and often weigh less than an ounce.
 Although they can be a safe alternative, there is a steep learning curve for alcohol stoves.
 You have to know what you’re doing to get the same efficiency out of an alcohol stove, and controlling the temperature of your cooking takes a lot of finesse.
 There is also a fire risk with any open flame stove—California, for instance, bans these in the desert areas during droughts.